cchristensn/486MLProject/README.md

 File results in the creation of `cleantesting.csv` and `cleantraining.csv`

+#### BoardgamesSupervised.ipynb
+Creates 4 supervised ML model and predicts scores for the games found in `cleantesting.csv`.
+Outputs the predictions in `SupervisedPredictions.csv`

 #### stopwords.txt
 A text file of stopwords used for encoding the text data